sqlfluff/sqlfluff/docs/source/production.rst

 .. note::
-   For safety reasons, ``sqlfluff-fix`` by default will not make any fixes in files that had parse errors.
+   For safety reasons, ``sqlfluff-fix`` by default will not make any fixes in files that had templating or parse errors.

-   Although it is not advised, you *can* tell SQLFluff to try and fix unparseable files by overriding the ``fix_even_unparsable`` setting in ``.sqlfluff`` config file or using the ``sqlfluff fix --FIX-EVEN-UNPARSABLE`` command line option.
+   Although it is not advised, you *can* tell SQLFluff to try and fix these files by overriding the ``fix_even_unparsable`` setting in ``.sqlfluff`` config file or using the ``sqlfluff fix --FIX-EVEN-UNPARSABLE`` command line option.

    *Overriding this behavior may break your SQL.
-If you use this override, always be sure to review any fixes applied to files with parse errors to verify they are okay.*
+If you use this override, always be sure to review any fixes applied to files with templating or parse errors to verify they are okay.*

 You should create a file named `.pre-commit-config.yaml` at the root of your git project, which should look